scipopt/scip/applications/STP/INSTALL.md

 Installation information using CMake
 ------------------------------------

-Please compile SCIP first,
-see the INSTALL in the main SCIP directory for instructions, or refer to the online documentation of SCIP.
+Please compile SCIP (or the entire SCIP Optimization Suite) first, see the INSTALL in the main SCIP directory for instructions, or refer to the online documentation of SCIP.
-SCIP-Jack can be compiled within the same build directory as SCIP.
+SCIP-Jack can be compiled in the same build directory as SCIP.
 If the build directory of SCIP is named "build", simply execute

 ```
-cd build
-make stp
+make scipstp
 ```

+in the build directory of SCIP.

 The STP application is part of the SCIP applications.
-To build all applications at once, use
+To build all applications at once use

 ```
 make applications
 ```

+in the build directory of SCIP.

 It is also possible to build SCIP-Jack in a stand-alone build directory.
-Therefore, it is necessary to create the stand-alone build directory first and generate the Makefile using CMake.
-It might be necessary to specify the SCIP build directory or installation directory, if SCIP has not yet been installed systemwide.
+To this end it is necessary to create the stand-alone build directory first and generate the Makefile using CMake.
+It might be necessary to specify the SCIP build directory or installation directory if SCIP has not yet been installed systemwide.

 ```
 mkdir build